 Theodore Roosevelt was a master at walking into a room boldly.
 In 1881, Roosevelt was elected to the New York Assembly at the age of 23.
 Accounts from fellow assemblymen on Roosevelt’s first day in office all describe the impressive entrance of the young man.
 They recall him bursting through the doors and pausing just for a moment so people could soak him in.
 According to historian Edmund Morris, this became a lifelong habit of Roosevelt’s; he would literally bound from room to room in the White House.
 Take a lesson from TR: save the walking softly business for your rhetoric.

 Hold your breath when you walk in.
-Win the Crowd author and Magician to the Millionaires Steve Cohen has a trick that he does before we walks onto a stage or into room to perform.
-Before he makes his appearance, he takes a deep breath, filling all of his lungs.
+Win the Crowd author and Magician to the Millionaires Steve Cohen has a trick that he does before we walks onto a stage or into a room to perform.
+Before he makes his appearance, he takes a deep breath, filling his lungs entirely.
 He then holds his breath and walks into the room.
 As he talks, the air is naturally exhaled.
 This simple action increases blood to your face and makes you look “more radiant and lively,” and consequently more confident.
 In addition, taking a deep breath and holding it also makes you taller, which brings us to our next point….

 Stand up straight!
 Numerous studies have proven that people are attracted to taller men.
 Taller men get paid more and they get more women.
 Unfortunately, not all of us were born with Shaq-like height.
 Don’t sweat it.
 Just work with what you got.
 Work on improving your posture.
 When you enter a room, don’t walk in with shoulders slouched and your head facing down like a whipped puppy.
 Show your confidence by walking in with your back straight and your chin up.
 Try not to stick your chest out too much or else it will look like you’re posturing like a silverback gorilla.
 Just maintain your natural and correct posture.
 By doing this, you’ll add inches to your frame and increase your presence in the room.